darkfireXXI/board_game/README.md

 </pre>

 And for each final board result we can increment it 100 ways.
 Yeah, so that's not going to be solved anytime soon on a laptop.
-You can solve the 2x2 example on a laptop, 3x3 refactored with almost a decade later I was also able to now compute on a laptop instead of AWS.
+You can solve the 2x2 example on a laptop, 3x3 refactored almost a decade later I was also able to now compute on a laptop instead of AWS.
 4x4 and higher I'm currently computing on a desktop with yet another refactor from python to c++.

 ### 2x2 Permutation Tree